 CAISTOR SWING DANCE 4th March because of road conditions is POSTPONED UNTIL 25th March 3pm to 6 pm.
 Tickets will be transferred.
 If you have not tickets for the 4th but would like to attend on the 25th please contact Margaret on 07909 221278 or Alan on 07909 222253.
 Tickets are £7 pp

 This week a British deputation was due to visit Hope Community Village.
-The deputation included the Members of Parliament, Craig Whittaker, Angela Rayner, Daniel Zeichner and Steven Reed, OBE.
+The deputation included the Craig Whittaker, Angela Rayner, Daniel Zeichner and Steven Reed, OBE.

 Also with them was Robert Harper, Asia-Pacific Programme Manager of CPA U.K. From the British High Commission were Bharat Joshi, Deputy High Commissioner, Chennai, Rudy Fernan and Sijoy Thomas.